 - public health

 In Ontario, kinesiology is a self-regulated profession.
-Self-regulation means that the government has allowed a profession, through its college, to develop rules to regulate that profession.
+This means that the government has allowed the profession, through a college, to develop rules to regulate that profession.
 In exchange for this privilege, these rules must protect the public’s right to competent, safe and ethical care.
-To learn more about self-regulation, click here.
+The College of Kinesiologists of Ontario is the only one of its kind in Canada.
+No other province or territory has a legislated body that regulates the profession.
+Learn more about self-regulation

-The title kinesiologist is protected in Ontario, meaning that only members of the College can call themselves kinesiologists or claim to be kinesiologists.
-Members must use the titles “kinesiologist” or “registered kinesiologist”, or the designation R.Kin when providing services.
+The title "kinesiologist" is protected in Ontario, meaning that only individuals registered with the College can call themselves kinesiologists or claim to be kinesiologists.
+Individuals registered with the College must use the titles “kinesiologist”, “registered kinesiologist” or the designation “R.Kin” when providing services.
 The designation previously used, “certified kinesiologist”, can no longer be used in Ontario.
-To see if a kinesiologist is registered, click here.
+Even if someone lists a degree in kinesiology by their name, that doesn’t mean they are registered.
+See if a kinesiologist is registered

 Kinesiologists provide many services and work in a variety of settings, including: